NVIDIA/DIGITS/docs/GettingStarted.md

 </pre>

 Included with the DIGITS web installer is the a subset of the [MNIST handwritten digit database](http://yann.lecun.com/exdb/mnist) as well as some validation images.
 The data set is in `mist_10k` and the validation images are in `mnist_test`.

+If you are not using the web installer, you will have to prepare your dataset manually.
+See the [image folder format page](ImageFolderFormat.md) for tips on preparing your data folder.

 ## Using DIGITS